apachedragonfly/apachedragonfly.github.io/_pages/about.md

 I am an aspiring writer, musician, programmer, and avid learner.

 I am searching for the optimal experience.

-On this journey I plan to discover my full potential.
+This is me documenting my journey to discovering my full potential.

 ----